The 1st Embodied4Arts Workshop @ RSS 2026

 • Video demo: 2-3 minutes plus 1-page summary

-• Accepted entries may be invited for posters or lightning talks
+• Accepted entries will be invited for posters; selected entries may receive spotlight talks

 Review Criteria